 Many English teachers are shocked at how unusual their apartments are.
 From how small they are right down to how odd the flooring is.

 Tatami means "folded and piled" and is traditional Japanese flooring.
-Because tatami is a woven straw mat, you definitely need to be taking your shoes off before walking on them.
+Because tatami is a woven straw called or rush mat, you definitely need to be taking your shoes off before walking on them.

 Some good things about tatami mats are that they breathe well and are mighty comfortable for sitting on etc. They also absorb heat very well so tatami rooms are usually cooler than rooms with traditional wood flooring.
+On top of this they absorb sound much better than traditional wood panel flooring.
 Another added bonus is the natural pleasant scent that tatami mats give off.

 A Closer Look and A Conversion Table

 Although many newer Japanese apartments have wood and tile floors there are still quite a few that will have tatami as the flooring.
-So if you'll be working for Aeon, Geos or some other school in Japan, there's a pretty big chance you'll have an apartment with tatami mats as the flooring in at least one room.
+So if you'll be working for Aeon, Geos or some other school in Japan, there's a chance you'll have an apartment with tatami mats as the flooring in at least one room.
+More info. on tatami mats here.

 |Tatami||Sq.
 Meters||Sq.
 Feet|